Perhaps you have heard of Lakadong turmeric.

 We started our journey at 7 a.m. in the morning to evade the traffic, a usual scenario in NH6 highway.
 The sun was up and we knew it was a good hour for us to travel.

-After we crossed the Smit junction the trail started its gradual decent, coursing through the undulating hills and rolling meadows.
+After we crossed the Smit junction the trail started its gradual descent, coursing through the undulating hills and rolling meadows.

 After 20 minutes of travel, we reached Mawryngkneng, the junction where the Shillong Bypass meets NH6.
 Most heavy trucks carrying heavy loads from Assam to the Barak Valley areas use this Bypass.